This section is always under construction (like the Light Rail in Central Sydney) but….we are happy to take some questions and may put them here.

 Why is the shop closed on a Monday?
 In the ‘old’ days, most orchestral musicians around the world had Mondays rostered off and it made sense for the luthiers to have the day off too.
 Nowdays, the contracts include playing 7 days a week ( some of the musicians never get to have a rest!) but many violin based shops still have the Monday ‘rostered’ off.

 How long does it take to make a violin?
 If a maker sits at the bench for the usual 8 hours a day for 5 days a week, generally a professional maker could finish an instrument in a month (although you makers out there can contradict me if you would like!).
 That does not include varnishing time which may take up to 3 months.
-A well known prolific maker in Australia is reputed to have finished a violin in 12 days – that takes a lot of grit.
+A well known prolific maker here in Sydney is reputed to have finished a violin in 12 days when he was a bit younger than nowadays – that takes a lot of gumption and sweat.